 The VCF does not pro-rate payments.
 Your claim will be paid in full for the calculated loss amount at the time the payment is processed.

-- If you do not appeal the award decision on your claim, the VCF will begin processing your payment once the 30-day appeal period ends.
+Your award letter will include the estimated timing for your payment to be processed.
+The VCF starts processing your payment one business day after the date of the award letter.
 Once the VCF begins processing the payment, it may take up to 20 days for the Special Master to authorize the payment.
-The payment then gets processed by the Department of Justice and the Treasury Department, which may take up to 3 weeks.
-This means your payment should be issued to the designated bank account within 2-1/2 months from the date of your award letter.
+The payment then gets processed by the Department of Justice and the Treasury Department, which may take up to three weeks.
+This means your payment should be issued to the designated bank account within two months from the date of your award letter.
+This is a general estimate, and your payment may be processed faster.

-Because claims for reimbursement of out-of-pocket medical expenses require the submission and review of significant documentation establishing both that the claimed medical expense was related to your eligible condition and that you personally paid for the expense out of pocket, processing these claims takes time and can delay your award.
-It is therefore VCF policy that claims for reimbursement of past out-of-pocket medical expenses will only be considered if the following criteria are met:
+Because claims for reimbursement of out-of-pocket medical expenses require the submission and review of significant documentation establishing that the claimed medical expense was related to your eligible condition and that you personally paid for the expense out of pocket, processing these claims takes time and can delay your award.
+As a result, the VCF has established specific criteria about when and how you should submit your claim for medical expenses.

-- The claim for medical expenses must be submitted as a compensation amendment to your claim and only after you have received your initial award determination.
+- In a personal injury claim, the claim for medical expenses must be submitted as a compensation amendment to your claim and only after you have received your initial award determination.
 This allows the VCF to issue your initial award determination more quickly, since we are not spending time during our initial review to verify each claimed medical expense.

-- The amendment must be submitted with the required documentation and in the required format as explained in these instructions, which are also posted under "Forms and Resources."
+- The claim must be submitted with the required documentation and in the required format as explained in these instructions.

 The Special Master may exercise discretion to waive one or more of these requirements as appropriate based on individual claimant circumstances.
-If you wish to seek a waiver, please contact the VCF Helpline.
+If you wish to seek a waiver, please contact the VCF Helpline at 1-855-885-1555.

 Section 7: Private Physician Process